 1) Personalized Product Recommendations

-People are more likely to connect with product recommendations based on browsing history, past purchase, webinar attended, etc.
+People are more likely to connect with product recommendations based on browsing history, a past purchases, webinars attended, etc.

 If I visit your website, looking for flat shoes and you recommend some popular brands to me, I’ll most likely check them out.